astronomer/docs/astro/cli/troubleshoot-your-local-airflow-environment.md

 5. Open the `requirements.txt` and `packages.txt` files for your project and add the package references you removed in step 1 one by one until you find the package that is the source of the error.

-## Override the CLI Docker Compose file
+## Override the Astro CLI Docker Compose file

 The Astro CLI uses a default set of [Docker Compose](https://docs.docker.com/compose/) configurations to define and run local Airflow components.
 For advanced testing cases, you might need to override these default configurations.
-For example:
+For example, you might need to:

-- Adding extra containers to mimic services that your Airflow environment needs to interact with locally, such as an SFTP server.
+- Add extra containers to mimic services that your Airflow environment needs to interact with locally, such as an SFTP server.
 - Change the volumes mounted to any of your local containers.

 :::info